The Classification of 3+1d Symmetry Enriched Topological Order: 3+1D -SETs and their anomalies

 \subsection{Homotopical Description of Fermionic (3+1)d Topological Order with $G$-Symmetry}

-We give a homotopically flavored description of $\mathbf{2SVect}$-enriched $G$-crossed braided fusion 2-categories by way of a $\mathbf{2sVect}$-enriched version of Theorem \ref{thm:crossedextn}.
+We give a homotopically flavored description of $\mathbf{2SVect}$-central $G$-crossed braided fusion 2-categories by way of a $\mathbf{2SVect}$-central version of Theorem \ref{thm:crossedextn}.
 Physically, this corresponds to the process of equipping a fermionic (3+1)d TOs with $G$-defects.
 This description will also be important for our subsequent discussion of fermionic $G$-anomalies in \S\ref{subsection:obstructiongauging}.
-In order to do so, we begin by recording the following unpacking of the definition of a $\tSVect$-enriched $G$-crossed braided fusion 2-category.
+In order to do so, we begin by recording the following unpacking of the definition of a $\mathbf{2SVect}$-central $G$-crossed braided fusion 2-category.